takeshape/penny/README.md

 ```

 - For **Authentication Type**, select **Bearer Token**.
 - In the **Header** field, enter `X-Shopify-Storefront-Access-Token`.
 - In the **Token** field, enter the Storefront API access token you copied from your store's myshopify.com/admin page.

+You will also need to add your Shopify Storefront information to your `.env`.
+This is all public information, and can be
+included in the `.env` file that is checked into the repo.

+Add or update the lines `NEXT_PUBLIC_SHOPIFY_STOREFRONT_TOKEN` and `NEXT_PUBLIC_SHOPIFY_STOREFRONT_URL` in your `.env`
+file.

 Now your Shopify store is configured for this project.
-The next section is about setting up reviews in your store with
-REVIEWS.io.

 ### REVIEWS.io